home-assistant/home-assistant.io/source/getting-started/configuration.markdown

 footer: true
 ---

+By default, Home Assistant will create a configuration folder.
+Depending on your operating system this is `~/.homeassistant` (OS X/Linux) or `%APPDATA%/.homeassistant` (Windows).
+If you want to use a different folder for configuration, run `hass --config path/to/config`.</p>

-The configuration for Home Assistant lives by default in the `config` folder.
-The file `configuration.yaml` is the main file that contains which components will be loaded and what their configuration is.
-An example configuration file is located at [`config/configuration.yaml.example`](https://github.com/balloob/home-assistant/blob/master/config/configuration.yaml.example).
+Inside your configuration folder is the file `configuration.yaml`.
+This is the main file that contains which components will be loaded and what their configuration is.
+An example configuration file is located at [`here`](https://github.com/balloob/home-assistant/blob/master/config/configuration.yaml.example).

 When launched for the first time, Home Assistant will write a default configuration enabling the web interface and device discovery.
 It can take up to a minute for your devices to be discovered and show up in the interface.

+If you are running into troubles while configuring Home Assistant, have a look at [the configuration troubleshoot page](/getting-started/troubleshooting-configuration.html).

 <p class='note'>
   You will have to restart Home Assistant for changes in <code>configuration.yaml</code> to take effect.
 </p>

-### Setting up the basic info
+### {% linkable_title Setting up the basic info %}

 By default Home Assistant will try to detect your location and will automatically select a temperature unit and time zone based on your location.
 You can overwrite this by adding the following information to your `configuration.yaml`: